SenseNet/sensenet/docs/local-authentication.md

 The image starts `SnWebApplication.Api.Sql.LocalAuth.dll`.
 Use a separate image name/tag from the standard `sn-api-sql` images so normal releases are independent of this test.
-The dedicated `Docker image - SenseNet SQL LocalAuth` GitHub Actions workflow uses the image name `sensenetcsp/sn-api-sql-localauth` and the existing reusable builder.
+The shared `Docker images - SenseNet` GitHub Actions workflow includes this host as `sql-localauth`, using image name `sensenetcsp/sn-api-sql-localauth` and the existing reusable builder.
+It is included in `all` or can be selected individually for manual runs.
-It currently validates builds only; registry publishing is not enabled.
+LocalAuth currently validates builds only; registry publishing is not enabled, even when a manual run enables `push_image` for the other images.
 See [Docker image workflows](docker-image-workflows.md#dedicated-localauth-image).

 Mount the signing key read-only and inject the SQL connection string, API keys and Local